-- the effect of application of different MLFs at Lower Tumut on dispatch; and - the effect of application of different MLFs at Lower Tumut on settlement.
+- the effect of application of different MLFs on dispatch; and - the effect of application of different MLFs on settlement.

 The Commission acknowledges that the analysis provided by AEMO, while useful and informative, was necessarily limited in scope.
 Accordingly, the Commission considers this information to be indicative only, rather than proof of the materiality of the identified problem.
 Nevertheless, the results produced support the Commission's conclusion that the identified problem is having, or is likely to have, a material market impact.